-\begin{Remark} The isomorphism of VOA in Theorem \ref{th:Th1} can be made more explicit.
+\begin{Remark} The isomorphism of conformal vertex algebras in Theorem \ref{th:Th1} can be made more explicit.
 This theorem states in particular that one can find in $\calU\otimes \calM_b$ two commuting Virasoro algebras with central charges $c(b_1)$ and $c(b_2)$.
-In other words one can express $T_{b_1}$ and $T_{b_2}$ in terms of free field $\varphi$, exponents $e^{n\sqrt{2}\varphi}$ and stress-energy tensor $T_b$.
-The formulas looks:
+In other words one can express $T_{b_1}$ and $T_{b_2}$ in terms of free field $\varphi$, exponents $e^{n\sqrt{2}\varphi}$ and stress--energy tensor $T_b$.
+Namely

 It is easy to see that $T_{b_1}+T_{b_2}=T_{b}+T_{\calU}$.